drift-labs/drift-rs/README.md

 rustup override set 1.85.0-x86_64-unknown-linux-gnu
 ```

-⚠️ the default toolchain is incompatible due to memory layout differences between solana program (BPF) and aarch64 and will fail at runtime with deserialization errors like: `InvalidSize`.
+⚠️ the non-x86_64 toolchains are incompatible due to memory layout differences between solana program (BPF) and aarch64 and will fail at runtime with deserialization errors like: `InvalidSize`.

 ## Local Development
 drift-rs links to the drift program crate via FFI, build from source (default) or dynamically link with a version from [drift-ffi-sys](https://github.com/drift-labs/drift-ffi-sys/releases)